-The Zowie EC series was particularly designed for first person shooters, and in particular for Counter-Strike.
+The Zowie EC series was designed for first person shooters, and in particular for Counter-Strike.
 The 'EC' in the name stands for 'Emil Christensen,' better known as HeatoN, former Ninjas in Pyjamas CS professional.
 Zowie teamed up with HeatoN to design the perfect CS mouse and they came up with the EC series of mice.

 Why this one?

-As used by Oraxe, SYMSYOFDOOM, velan, ...
+As used by Oraxe, Braexco, velan, ...

 Conclusion: The best Mouse for PUBG

 As always it's important to take these sorts of lists with a grain of salt.
 What works for one person might not work for you.
 So take this list as a guideline, and feel free to experiment and look around elsewhere on our website.
 Finding the right mouse can be a very long and exhausting journey, but we hope this list has at least helped you a bit.
-Good luck out there and thanks for reading!